 BEFORE YOU GO TO MOROCCO

 There are direct flights to Morocco from New York, or you can fly via Paris or most other European cities.
 Casablanca has the biggest airport and therefore, the majority of flights (and often the starting point for our trips).
-Marrakech is next and then you have smaller airports into Agadir, Fez, Tangier and so on.
+Marrakech is next and then you have smaller airports into Agadir, Fez, Tangier, and so on.

 With limited time (meaning, no less than a week, we suggest Marrakech and the Atlas Mountains.
-With an extended stay of 10-12 days, you may want to include a stay in the Sahara desert and a couple of nights in one of Morocco’s seaside resorts.
-In order to have the “grand tour” of the country expect to stay at minimum 14 days.
+With an extended stay of 10-12 days, you may want to include a stay in the Sahara desert or a couple of nights in one of Morocco’s seaside resorts.
+In order to have the “grand tour” of the country expect to stay at minimum of 14 days.
 Additionally, Morocco is an easy add on to a trip to Spain or Portugal.